TARGETED PUBLIC DISTRIBUTION SYSTEM

 6.3 The scale of issue that was initially 25 kg per family per month was increased to 35 kg per family per month with effect from 1st April 2002.

-6.4 The AAY has since been expanded to cover 2.50 crore poorest of the poor households as follows:
+6.4 The AAY Scheme has since expanded to cover 2.50 crore poorest of the poor households as follows:

 (i) First Expansion